VICLER/StepMot/README.md

 # StepMot
-Arduino library for stepper motor using STEP/DIR
+Arduino library for driving stepper motor

 ### Features
 * this library allows you to drive your stepper motor very precisely in ABSOLUTE mode